-We have identified 12 key performance dimensions and organized a list of representative HEA powders, hoping to provide valuable insights for practical applications.
+We have identified 12 key performance dimensions and arranged the list of representative HEA powders in the hope of providing valuable insights.

 Fig 1.
 High-Entropy Alloy Powders